Aadhaar Enabled Payment System (AePS) – A Comprehensive Guide

 • Biometric authentication: The system requires the submission of biometric data (such as fingerprints or iris scans) and the Aadhaar card number for authentication, ensuring secure and reliable transactions.

-• Empowering the underprivileged: AePS plays a significant role in empowering the underprivileged sections of society by providing them with access to banking services and enabling digital financial transactions.
+• Empowering the underprivileged: AePS plays a significant role in empowering the underprivileged by providing them with access to banking services and enabling digital financial transactions.

 • Bank account privacy: Users can complete transactions without having to disclose their bank account details, enhancing privacy and security.